tardate/LittleArduinoProjects/playground/ThermalPrinter/Lucky4DOracle/README.md

 # #524 Lucky 4D Printer

-A "Lucky 4D" number generator, built a JP-QR701 Thermal Printer, including how to print Chinese (GB2312-80)
+A "Lucky 4D" number generator, built with a JP-QR701 Thermal Printer, including a detour into to print Chinese (GB2312-80).

 ![Build](./assets/Lucky4DOracle_build.jpg?raw=true)